 This study explores the negative effects of favouritism on family unity, drawing insights from Genesis 25:28, where Isaac's favouritism towards Esau over Jacob led to sibling rivalry and familial division.
 Similarly, contemporary Christian homes often face the consequences of favouritism, where individual interests succeed family bonding, leading to disintegration and destruction.
 Humans are social beings that live to carry family identity.
 Family is the oldest organisation that usually based on the sexual relations of the husband and wife and maintains its existence through the production and rearing of children.
 "Family is the natural and essential group unit of society and the smallest union of the environment which is entitled to protection by society and the State".
-Through a qualitative analysis of biblical teaching and reallife cases, this study reveals disturbing impact of favouritism on family relationships, mental health, and spiritual growth.
+Through a qualitative analysis of biblical teaching and real-life cases, this study reveals disturbing impact of favouritism on family relationships, mental health, and spiritual growth.
 The findings highlight the need for Christian families to recognise the importance of God's words, prayer, faith, love and cooperate decision of parents as mandated by biblical teachings.
 By addressing the effects of relationship between Esau and Jacob, Christian families can restore their foundation, strengthen their bonds, and reflect the divine love and unity that God intends for them.

-Key words: Favouritism, Family, Christian Home, Biblical Principles, Rivalry contemporary Christians, maintaining family unity is crucial yet challenging as they strive to apply biblical principles in their daily lives while steering modern complexities and upholding traditional values.
-However, favouritism poses a significant threat to family unity, causing emotional distancing, poor communication, and separate lives under one roof.
-This can lead to devastating consequences, including emotional struggles like feelings of isolation, depression, anxiety, and loneliness.
+Keywords: Favouritism, Family, Christian Home, Biblical Principles, Rivalry

+The family unit is the cornerstone of society, profoundly influencing individuals' emotional, psychological, well-being. and spiritual contemporary Christians, maintaining family unity is crucial yet challenging as they strive to apply biblical principles in their daily lives while steering modern complexities and upholding traditional values.
+However, favouritism poses a significant threat to family unity, causing emotional distancing, poor communication, and separate under one roof.
+This can lead to devastating consequences, including emotional struggles like feelings of isolation, depression, anxiety, loneliness.
 Physical health problems such as sleep disorders and weakened immune systems can also arise.
 Furthermore, favouritism can lead to spiritual disconnection and faith crises, ultimately resulting in the disintegration of family relationships and social bonds.
-In contrast, biblical teachings emphasise the importance of family unity, highlighting God's desire for believers to live in harmony, as seen in John 17:21-23 and Romans 12:16.
+In contrast, biblical teachings emphasise family the importance of highlighting God's desire for believers to live in harmony, as seen in John 17:21-23 and Romans 12:16.
 Jesus' prayer for unity among believers serves as a powerful reminder of family unity's essential role in reflecting God's love.
 Favouritism is defined as the practice of giving special treatment to a person or group, and it can take many forms or the state of being treated as a favourite.
 Some common forms of favouritism include: